-Breaking Bauhaus – Redefining its Principles 100 Years Later
+Breaking Bauhaus – Renewing its Principles 100 Years Later

 100 years ago, Bauhaus revolutionised our cities and ways of living.
 Born in the classrooms of an art and design school in Dessau, Germany, the movement strove to combine aesthetics with everyday function.
 Its architectural and technological innovation, alongside its frugal use of resources and emphasis on community, are foundational principles that still hold much relevance today.

 However, our needs as a species and society have inevitably shifted since its time.
 As we look back at Bauhaus a century later, how can we critically explore which layers of the movement can be further investigated and adapted to the needs of today, and which ones can be replaced by new waves of thinking and collective action?

 Due to travel restrictions in the wake of COVID-19, we are starkly reminded of the essential role of community in health and wellbeing.
 Outside the virtual sphere, art and culture have become more localised.
 Artists are now relying on local materials and resources, without outsourcing or physical international collaboration.
 This crisis has introduced uncertainty and existential confusion, but it has also invited new ways of living together and reimagining community support.
 How can this locality, with a cultural and environmental sensitivity and awareness, become a foundational principle in the efforts to create a Wellbeing City?

 Anthropologists, sociologists and doctors know about the importance of diversity for the physical and mental health of communities.
 And yet, Bauhaus’s design principles prioritised aesthetic sensibilities from the West, while often side-lining or appropriating ideas and design methodologies from Non-Western cultures.
 In the midst of these precarious times, an important question to ask is: what are the benefits and shortcomings of global socio-political and economical shifts in breaking, redefining, and rebuilding?